medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 ## Oracle Key Pair and Remote Report

 The genesis oracle must create an oracle private key and public key to use for data encryption/decryption.
-The oracle also issues a remote report to allow others to prove that the genesis oracle is running inside secure enclave and the oracle key pair is generated inside the enclave.
+This oracle also issues a remote report to allow others to prove that the genesis oracle is running inside secure enclave and the oracle key pair is generated inside the enclave.

 ### Generates oracle key pair and remote report in oracle

 The genesis oracle needs to generate an oracle key pair and a remote report.
-However, before generating oracle keys and remote reports, you need to know trusted block information from Panacea.
+However, before generating the oracle keys and remote reports, the genesis oracle needs to know the trusted block information from Panacea even though this information is not a necessary component of the oracle key pair generation or the remote report generation.

-In fact, the genesis oracle does not need trusted block information for this process.
-The reason is that oracle key pair and remote report generation process do not retrieve data from Panacea.
+This information is not a necessary component because the two generation processes do not retrieve data from Panacea.

-However, when the oracle participates in the verification operation (`oracled start`), the oracle needs to use a light client as it will retrieve data from Panacea.
-Therefore, unless trusted block information is received during the process of generating an oracle key, the genesis oracle has no way to retrieve this block information.
+When the oracle participates in the verification operation (`oracled start`), the oracle needs to use a light client as it will retrieve data from Panacea.
+Therefore, unless trusted block information is received during the process of generating an oracle key, the genesis oracle has no way to retrieve this block information; this is why we retrieve the trusted block information during the oracle key pair and remote report generation.

 You can get trusted block information by:
 ```shell